dlt-hub/dlt_demos/pydata_belgrade_demo/README.md

     CREATE DATABASE demo_data;
     ```

-7. Enter your credentials into `.dlt/secrets.toml`.
+7. Create an empty `secrets.toml` in `.dlt` and enter your credentials.

     ```env
     [destination.postgres.credentials]